-You can advertise them via Pinterest providing the codes to enter in the shopping cart of the website.
+You can advertise them via Pinterest, providing the codes to enter into the shopping cart of the website.

-Make sure to use catchy titles and impressive images to grab the attention right away.
+Make sure to use catchy titles and impressive images to grab attention right away.

 It is also essential to make it user-friendly by attaching a link that will direct them to the site with deals and discounts.
 Consider these examples provided by Pinterest for inspiration.

-The reward has to be worth enough to compel people to take part in the contest and impress potential customers as well.
+The reward has to be worth enough to compel people to participate in the contest and impress potential customers.

-Leading brands like Victoria’s Secret and Macy’s are making use of competitions to increase awareness about their new products and boost their sales.
+Leading brands like Victoria’s Secret and Macy’s are using competitions to increase awareness about their new products and boost sales.